Kernel-based optimization of measurement operators for quantum reservoir computers: Product state encodings and measurements

-This implies, in particular, that measuring any product state with a Pauli string $P$ containing a $Y$-factor will always yield zero.
+This implies, in particular, that measuring the above encoded product states with a Pauli string $P$ containing a $Y$-factor will always yield zero \footnote{This does not apply to the dense encoding in \cref{eq_enc_rot_dense}.}.
 Action of a unitary breaks \cref{eq_prodstate} as it typically spreads any $\sigma^p$ into a mixture of all other Paulis, such that measuring a $Y$ then will result in nonzero contributions.